Modifying Legal Custody in California

 Here are a couple we often see.

-• Example number 1: the parents currently share joint legal custody on every issue but one parent has been exceedingly difficult with the other parent and simply refuses to share in the responsibility and coparent.
+- Example number 1: the parents currently share joint legal custody on every issue, but one parent has been exceedingly difficult with the other and simply refuses to share in the responsibility and co-parent.
 The parent who engages in this misconduct will not agree to reasonable requests that concern legal custody.
-These may relate to educational issues, medical issues, etc. Hard to coparent with someone like that right?
+These may relate to educational issues, medical issues, etc. Hard to co-parent with someone like that, right?

-• This situation comes up a lot.
-And what we typically see is one parent finally has enough and states the court should modify legal custody and take the consent provision away so that the parent who does not engage in the misconduct can have final decision making authority.
+- This situation comes up a lot.
+We typically see that one parent finally has enough and states that the court should modify legal custody and take the consent provision away so that the parent who does not engage in the misconduct can have final decision-making authority.

-• Example number 2: one parent currently has sole legal custody because the other parent suffered from substance abuse issues and was not fit to be involved in the decision-making process at that time.
-However, the parent with the addiction issues successfully completed recovery, has been sober for an extended period of time and is now ready to become actively involved in his or her children's life.
+- Example number 2: one parent currently has sole legal custody because the other parent suffered from substance abuse issues and was not fit to be involved in the decision-making process at that time.
+However, the parent with the addiction issues completed recovery, has been sober for an extended period, and is now ready to become actively involved in his or her children's lives.

-• Courts are sympathetic to parents who achieve sobriety and are ready to become actively involved with the children.
-That is not to say they roll out the red carpet and invite those parents back to court but if the parent can show true progress and genuine readiness to act consistent with the children's best interest, it is not unusual for a court to allow the parent to become more involved in the children's rights and responsibilities.
+- Courts are sympathetic to parents who achieve sobriety and are ready to become actively involved with their children.
+That is not to say they roll out the red carpet and invite those parents back to court.
+Still, if the parent can show true progress and genuine readiness to act consistent with the children's best interest, it is not unusual for a court to allow the parent to become more involved in the children's rights and responsibilities.

 Was this article on modifying legal custody helpful?

-We hope this page helped you better understand modification of legal custody.
-We offer you additional reading with the links below, two of which are also on the subject of legal custody and one is our comprehensive guide on California child custody laws.
+We hope this page helped you better understand the modification of legal custody.
+We offer you additional reading with the links below, two of which are also on legal custody, and one is our comprehensive guide on California child custody laws.

 We are available for an affordable strategy session for family law cases in any of the seven Southern California counties.